huangbowen521/octopress-syncPost/README.md

 	MetaWeblog_blogid: *BlogID*  //can be any number

 	```
-There is a example for CNBlogs config.
+There is a example for [cnblogs] config.

 	```xml